Have you checked out all the sheds for sale but none of them are what you’re looking for?

-Using a hammer, hammer down the drip edge so it’s flush with the framing ONLY on the wall sides (not the shortest and tallest sides).
+Using a hammer, flatten the drip edge so it’s flush with the framing ONLY on the wall sides (not the shortest and tallest sides).

-Next, is placing the ice and water shield.
-This is also to help keep water out.
-This stuff comes in a roll and it sticks in place.
-Use a razor blade to cut it and have it the size of the roof.
+Next, you will place the ice and water shield, which will also help to keep water out.
+This stuff comes in a roll and it sticks into place.
+Use a razor blade to cut it according to the size of the roof.

-After is adding the metal panels, you will want the metal to extend 1″-2″ past the framing (will run from tall side to short).
-If it is needed, cut the metal roof panel to the length you need with tin snips (hopefully you don’t have too!).
+Next, add the metal panels.
+You will want the metal to extend 1″-2″ past the framing (it will run from tall side to short).
+If needed, cut the metal roof panel to the length you need with tin snips (hopefully you won’t have to!).

 TIP: Plan ahead and build the roof to the size of the metal panel!

-To add the next panel, add the rubber sealant to the top of the overlapping groove (bump).
-Then place the next panel, making sure the edges are level.
+To add the next panel, apply the rubber sealant to the top of the overlapping groove (bump).
+Then, place the next panel, making sure the edges are level.
 Attach the same way as the last panel but use the 3/8″ screws to attach the two panels together on the bump.

-Finish this process until all the panels are installed.
-After its time to add the gable trim to the other wall sizes.
-Make size the gable trim is the size you need and if not cut to fit (it will go edge to edge).
+Now it’s time to add the gable trim to the other wall sizes.
+Make sure the gable trim is the size you need – if not, cut to fit (it will go edge to edge).
 Place the rubber sealant on the closest bump of the metal panel.

-TIP: We added the gable trim after we finished painting the whole shed, this way we would not get paint on the trim.
+TIP: We added the gable trim after we finished painting the whole shed to avoid getting paint on the trim.

-And that is how we built a lean-to roof for a shed plus installed a metal roof.
-Next, we will share how we finished everything up (trim & siding!).
+And that is how we built a lean-to roof for a shed and installed a metal roof.

 Now that the roof is installed, it’s time to install the siding and trim onto the shed.